 name = Column(String, nullable=False)

 Fetching raw geometry objects and transforming them in Python adds unnecessary CPU overhead and memory pressure.
-Instead, push coercion to the database layer using PostGIS functions like ST_AsGeoJSON, ST_AsBinary, or ST_AsEWKT.
-SQLAlchemy’s func namespace allows you to wrap these functions directly into your query expressions, ensuring the database returns pre-serialized payloads.
+Instead, push serialization to the database using PostGIS functions like ST_AsGeoJSON, ST_AsBinary, or ST_AsEWKT.
+SQLAlchemy’s func namespace allows you to wrap these functions directly into your query expressions, so the database returns pre-serialized payloads.

 from sqlalchemy import select, func